yourcryptolife/BITG-Raspberry-Pi-Masternode/BITG-RaspberryPi-ColdWalletMNSetupGuide.md

 Great!
 Let's get started :)

-First we will setup & configure the Pi.

 ## ON YOUR PI ##

+First we will setup & configure the Pi so that it can run smoothly.

 1. Connect your Pi to the monitor, USB keyboard and USB mouse.
 2. Insert the SD card with Noobs & power up the Pi.